AlexJReid/blog/content/posts/dynamodb-complex-queries-3/index.md

 **We've added pagination to all access patterns.
 The first iteration of our model is now complete.**

 In the next post we will explore some low hanging fruit: looking at some unplanned access patterns that have accidentally fallen out of our model design.
-It will also summarise the key lessons learnt.

 Thanks for reading.